 Elote is a Mexican style street corn dish in which corn on the cob is either grilled or boiled and then spread with butter, mayonnaise and cheese.
 A delight for corn lovers.

-If you ever travel to India during monsoon, you will see a lot of roadside vendors selling corn on the cob grilled on coal fire.
-These grilled corn on the cob are known as bhutta/ makkai/chhalli in Hindi.
+If you ever travel to India during monsoon, you will see a lot of roadside vendors selling corn on the cob grilled on a coal fire.
+These grilled corns on the cob are known as bhutta/ makkai/chhalli in Hindi.

 Now you will understand the reason for my corn craving during two days of rain in Dubai.